solidoss/solidframe/libraries/frame/ipc/test/README.md

 * test_multiprotocol
 	* start a server ipc configure it with 3 protocols (3 groups of messages)
-	* start 2 different clients configured with different protocols
+	* start 3 different clients configured with different protocols
-	* proceed on both protcols as in test_clientserver_basic.
+	* clients exchange some messages with the server

 ### Support for packet compression